Generic name: adalimumab [ AY-da-LIM-ue-mab ]

 The dose schedule for adalimumab is highly variable and depends on the condition you are treating.
 Follow your doctor's dosing instructions very carefully.

 Prepare your injection only when you are ready to give it.
-Do not use if the medicine looks cloudy or has particles in it.
+Do not use if the medicine looks cloudy, has changed color, or has particles in it.
 Call your pharmacist for new medicine.

 Adalimumab affects your immune system.
 You may get infections more easily, even serious or fatal infections.
 Your doctor will need to examine you on a regular basis.